 - Don’t panic

 It’s common for people to either rush into a flurry of activity or be like a rabbit caught in headlights when they get made redundant.
 Avoid either fate by keeping calm and making a list of all of the things you need to arrange in the months ahead.
 Legal and financial arrangements, outplacement support, talking to your contacts, sharing your new contact details and so on.

 - Know your rights

 Don’t be afraid to bargain and ask for more than your employer is initially prepared to give.
-This might include an extra month’s pay, keeping the company laptop, re-training, enhanced lump sum etc. Organisations are looking to act quickly to protect their cash flow so they may be happy to offer more if it helps facilitate a swifter and easier exit.
+This might include an extra month’s pay, keeping the company laptop, money towards re-training, an enhanced redundancy lump sum etc. Organisations are looking to act quickly to protect their cash flow so they may be happy to offer more if it helps facilitate a swifter and easier exit.

 It’s easy to take your redundancy personally and to feel aggrieved either by the decision or by the process leading up to it.
 However, if you do choose to challenge the redundancy be careful to focus on facts and policies, not on personalities.
 Similarly, when talking to prospective employers about your redundancy, present it as having been a tough business decision and don’t criticise particular individuals.

 Try to maintain good relations wherever possible with your previous employer, even if you disagree over the manner of your exit.
 You will still need a reference for your next job, and it may be that your boss or colleagues can make useful introductions or offer you consultancy work.